The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution: Effect on Local Environments

 \subsection{Analysis of Individual SNe}

-First, we identify the time and location of each SN event in { LYRA}, which is explicitly logged by the simulation as the details of each individual massive star is set when the star is formed, including its time of death and resulting energy yield.
-We then measure the properties of the local environment in the simulation snapshots before and after the SN event, where the snapshots are separated by 1 Myr.
-The local environment is considered to be the gas particles that comprise the nearest $M_{\rm env} = 20 \msun$ of gas to the star particle on any given snapshot.
-Specifically, we characterize the environment in which the SN goes off by the density and temperature of the gas particles comprising $\menv$.
-Also of particular interest are the change in the specific energy $\Delta e$, both kinetic and thermal, and the ratio of the change in kinetic to thermal energy.
+First, we identify the time and location of each SN event in the two simulations.
+We then measure the properties of the local environment in the simulation snapshots before and after the SN event, where we denote the snapshot separation time by $\Delta t$.
+Based on the snapshots which we have access to, $\Delta t = 1\,{\rm Myr}$ for { LYRA} and $\Delta t=10\,{\rm Myr}$ for { RIGEL}, giving a higher time resolution for our study of { LYRA} than of { RIGEL}, Furthermore, for { LYRA} specifically, we ignore those SNe that release zero energy due to the variable energy scheme.

+The local environment is considered to be the gas cells that comprise the nearest $M_{\rm env} = 20\,\msun$ of gas to the star particle on any given snapshot.
+We characterize the environment in which the SN goes off by the density $\rho$ of the gas cells comprising $\menv$, and the change in specific energy $\Delta e$, including both kinetic and thermal, between the two snapshots.
+Specifically,